monksoffunk/qmk_firmware/keyboards/25keys/attack25/readme.md

     or
     make attack25/attack25/rev2:via

-If your PCB is rev3.x:
+If your PCB is rev3 or rev3.1:

     make 25keys/attack25/rev3:default
     or
     make 25keys/attack25/rev3:via

+If your PCB is rev3.2 or higher:

+    make 25keys/attack25/rev32:default
+    or
+    make 25keys/attack25/rev32:via

 Flashing example for this keyboard (rev3 PCB):